monikachudyba/MachineLearningProjects/README.md

 ## Classification Decision Trees
 > Classification of the health of a fetus as Normal, Suspect or Pathological using Cardiotocograms data.
 - data cleaning and exploration;
-- decision tree hyperparameters adjustment;
+- Decision Tree hyperparameters adjustment;
-- decision tree visualisation with *graphviz* and *dtreeviz*.
+- Decision Tree visualisation with *graphviz* and *dtreeviz*.
 > Final accuracy: 92.40%

 ## Driving Behavior Dataset